shigon255/BRDFusion/README.md

 Training can be run on the provided synthetic dataset or on prepared Waymo scenes.
 The same driver handles training, rendering, Gen. Render, and metric computation.

 Use `tools/run_pipeline.py` as the main entrypoint.
-By default, it runs the full training pipeline; `--stage` lets you run only one part of the workflow.
+By default, it runs the full staged pipeline; `--stage` lets you run one part of the workflow.

 The released checkpoints use frames `0..50` with `test_image_stride=10`, and the examples below follow the same setting.